Introduction to Environmental Chemistry (ENVI5708)

 Further unit of study information

-One 2-hour lecture and one practical per week; one field trip
+1x 2-hour lecture and 1x practical per week; 1x field trip (weekend)

 Faculty/department permission required?